bradleyeckert/hermes/docs/hermes.md

 - 3-byte "nyb" string (nyb = None of your business)
 - 13-byte UUID
 - 1-byte AEAD format identifier
+- Optional CRC

 The AEAD format identifier packs bitfields as follows:

 - b2:b0 = AEAD protocol.
 0 = XChaCha20-SipHash.
 - b6:b3 = reserved, default is 0110.
 - b7 = HMAC length.
 0 = 16-byte, 1 = 8-byte.
 Default is 0.

+A received boilerplate is sent to a handler function with src and length parameters.
+It is a counted string that is zero-terminated so there are multiple ways to get the length.
+The length should match the count.

 ## Acknowledge handshake